 AAANY’s major programs currently include the following:

-This program provides Arab residents of New York with one-to-one instruction and preparation for the United States Citizenship Exam.
-It also offers classes in ESOL (English for Speakers of Other Languages), most of which, “in order to provide a culturally sensitive learning environment in which students can feel most comfortable,” are for women only.
-Some mixed-gender classes are available as well, however.
+1) Adult Education: This program provides Arab residents of New York with one-to-one instruction and preparation for the United States Citizenship Exam.
+It also offers classes in ESOL (English for Speakers of Other Languages).

-- A major initiative of this program is the Law-Enforcement Accountability Campaign, which seeks to prevent NYPD personnel from secretly surveilling mosques, businesses, and organizations suspected of promoting Islamic jihadism.
+- A major initiative of this program is the Law-Enforcement Accountability Campaign, which seeks to prevent New York Police Department (NYPD) personnel from secretly monitoring the activities of mosques, businesses, and organizations suspected of promoting Islamic jihadism.
 Particularly troubling to AAANY was a leaked 2013 police document indicating that confidential informants had tried to infiltrate the Association’s board of directors.
 In an effort to “end discriminatory policing practices impacting people of color and religious minorities,” AAANY has also fought against so-called “stop-and-frisk” policing tactics that allegedly “target communities of color.”
-And the Association played a key role in helping to pass the Community Safety Act, which expanded the definition of bias-based profiling and created an independent inspector general to review police policy in New York City.
+And the Association played a key role in helping to pass the Community Safety Act, which expanded New Yorkers’ ability to sue the Police Department on racial profiling charges.

 - Another major ACE project is the Muslim School Holidays Campaign, which in 2015 successfully persuaded the New York City Department of Education and Mayor Bill de Blasio to designate the Muslim holy days of Eid Ul-Fitr and Eid Ul-Adha as official holidays in the public-school calendar.